Terry Southern

 Terry Southern (May 1, 1924 – October 29, 1995) was an American novelist, essayist, screenwriter, and university lecturer, noted for his distinctive satirical style.
 Part of the Paris postwar literary movement in the 1950s and a companion to Beat writers in Greenwich Village, Southern was also at the center of Swinging London in the 1960s and helped to change the style and substance of American films in the 1970s.
 He briefly wrote for Saturday Night Live in the 1980s.

 Southern's dark and often absurdist style of satire helped to define the sensibilities of several generations of writers, readers, directors, and filmgoers.
 He is credited by journalist Tom Wolfe as having invented New Journalism with the publication of "Twirling at Ole Miss" in Esquire in February 1963.
-Southern's reputation was established with the publication of his comic novels Candy and The Magic Christian and through his gift for writing memorable film dialogue as evident in Dr. Strangelove, The Loved One, The Cincinnati Kid, and The Magic Christian.
+Southern's reputation was established with the publication of his comic novels Candy and The Magic Christian and through his gift for writing memorable film dialogue, as in Dr. Strangelove, The Loved One, The Cincinnati Kid, and The Magic Christian.
 His work on Easy Rider helped create the independent film movement of the 1970s.

 Biography

-Southern was born in Alvarado, Texas.
-He graduated from Sunset High School in Dallas, Texas in 1941.
+Southern was born on May 1, 1924, in Alvarado, Texas.
+He graduated from Sunset High School in Dallas, Texas, in 1941.
 He attended North Texas Agricultural College for a year as a pre-med major before transferring to Southern Methodist University, where he continued to cultivate his interest in literature.
-From 1943 to 1945, he served in the U.S. Army as a demolitions technician during World War II.
-Stationed in Reading, England with the 435th Quartermaster Platoon (allowing for frequent forays to London), he earned a Bronze Star and a Good Conduct Medal.
+From 1943 to 1945, he served in the US Army as a demolitions technician during World War II.
+Stationed in Reading, England, with the 435th Quartermaster Platoon (allowing for frequent forays to London), he earned a Bronze Star and a Good Conduct Medal.
 In the autumn of 1946, he resumed his studies at the University of Chicago before transferring to Northwestern University, where he received his undergraduate degree in philosophy in 1948.